foorester/cook/README.md

 ## Extensibility and Code Generation

-Cook is designed as a reference application that focuses on managing a single resource, recipes in this case, and provides a starting point for building Go based services.
+Cook is designed as a reference application that focuses on managing a couple of , recipes in this case, and provides a starting point for building Go based services.

-There will be a separate code generator repository that utilizes Cook as a foundation for creating simple RESTful microservices specifically tailored for managing a single resource.
+There will be a separate code generator repository that utilizes Cook as a foundation for creating simple RESTful microservices specifically tailored for managing an intrinsically related group of resources (list-item, recipe-ingredient-directions, course-students, etc).
 The [code generator](https://github.com/foorester/crud) will provide developers with the ability to quickly generate the basic structure and functionality and extended later if required.

 While the generated code will be optimized for managing a single resource, users of this library will be not limited to its constraints and they will be able to adapt and modify the generated code to suit their specific and more complex use cases.